otrain13/FutileTemplate/README.md

 Bash script and template Futile/Unity project to allow for quick Futile project setup.

-**Note:**
+**Requirements:**

+* Mac - This is a bash script built to run on a Mac.
+I make no claims about it working for anything else.
-The enclosed Unity project is from Unity 4.2.
+* Unity 4.2 - The enclosed Unity project is from Unity 4.2.
 If you're running an earlier version of Unity, you'll need to substitute your own empty Unity project.
+* TexturePacker with command line support - The scripts run some TexturePacker commands to build some default atlases.

 **How to use this:**